3 Supply Chain Challenges, 3 Labeling Success Stories

 Your customers most likely have unique requirements that can add complexity to the manufacturing process.
 An Enterprise Labeling Solution can solve this problem.
 Take the example of Modine Manufacturing Company.
 Headquartered in Racine, WI, with over 11,000 employees, Modine is a global provider of thermal management solutions for a wide variety of applications and markets, including automotive, industrial power, and HVAC.

 Modine is proud to consistently satisfy its large customer base.
 Key to accomplishing that goal is meeting customers' unique and ever-changing labeling requirements.
 Again, this is where Loftware's integration with SAP makes a huge difference, enabling the manufacturer to centralize labeling and pull the most current customer data into label templates.
 Through Loftware's connection with SAP business processes, Modine is also able to trigger high-volume label printing, automatically.
-The result: reliable, accurate labeling without costly delays and disruptions.
+The result: reliable, accurate labeling without costly delays and supply chain disruptions.

 Modine also benefits from powerful, easy-to-use design tools that Eric Richmond, Modine's Director of ERP Applications, calls "top of class."
 Check out the full case study.